DaveXRouz/Codexs_bot_Git/FIXES_SUMMARY.md

 ## 📝 Files Modified

 1. `localization.py`:
-   - Changed "About Codexs.ai" → "About Codex"
+   - Changed "About Codexs" → "About Codex"
    - Added `VIEW_ROLES_YES` and `VIEW_ROLES_NO` buttons

 2. `bot.py`: